victorliu-sq/PaperWriting/FlashSMP.md

 \end{algorithm}
 ```

 In algorithm 3, each thread has its own FreeManQueue, so FreeManQueue.Push(p) does not have data racing issues.
 However, partnerRank is shared among threads.

 When a thread notices that m_rank is lower than the partner's rank, it will try to update the partnerRank atomically with m_rank using atomicCAS.
 If the returned partner_rank matches p_rank, the operation succeeds, and the rejected man is pushed to the queue if there is someone rejected, similar to the sequential version.
 If the returned partner_rank does not match p_rank, the atomicCAS operation fails, requiring a retry.

 While atomicCAS is a lightweight and fine-grained synchronization method effective for single-variable updates, however, it can become a contention point and bottleneck when too many threads try to update the rank of the same partner.
 The retries and wasted work from atomicCAS operations can significantly slow down the overall algorithm, offsetting the benefits of parallelization.

+The memory contention problem is magnified on GPUs.
+GPUs are designed with a high number of parallel processing units, which require synchronization to ensure correct execution of parallel tasks.
+This high bandwidth and large number of parallel units lead to increased contention when multiple threads attempt to access shared resources simultaneously.
+In the context of the GS algorithm, where many threads may need to update the partner status of participants concurrently, this contention can result in considerable wasted work.